jaschwanda/variable-solutions/README.md

 ```
 1970-01-01 00:00:00
 ```
-You can then specify how the date will be displayed when WordPress processes the shortcode.
+You can then specify how the date is displayed when WordPress processes the shortcode.
 For example:

 ```
 [variable category="date" item="unix_epoch" format="F js, Y"]
 ```

-will display ` January 1st, 1970 `, which is the format specified by the ` F js, Y ` string.
+displays ` January 1st, 1970 `, which is the format specified by the ` F js, Y ` string.
 You can find the format string parameter reference here: <a href="http://php.net/manual/en/function.date.php">php.net/manual/en/function.date.php</a>.

 ## Screen Images ##